simonprickett/simonprickett.github.io/_posts/2023-02-16-plane-spotting-with-redis-nodejs-micropython.md

 image: assets/images/plane_tracking_main.jpg
 author: simon
 ---
 I've always been interested to watch planes pass by, so I decided to build a plane tracking system...
-For this I used some existing software called [dump1090](https://github.com/antirez/dump1090) - this receives data broadcast from passing aircraft.
-This works by using a software defined radio USB stick with an antenna, decoding messages to usable data that can be read with Node.js.
+For this I used some existing software called [dump1090](https://github.com/antirez/dump1090) - it receives data broadcast from passing aircraft.
+This works by using a software defined radio USB stick with an antenna, decoding messages to usable data that can be read with Node.js (or other languages with a suitable library for it).

-I used this, plus a Redis instance to store and manage data in, to track aircraft passing by.
+I used this plus a Redis instance to store and manage data in, to track aircraft passing by.
 Not all of the information I wanted to have access to is available from the radio, so I used the FlightAware API to enhance the data adding in information about the type of aircraft, and its origin and destination airports.

 I then used this information and the search capabilities of Redis Stack to identify "interesting" flights (for example those flown by wide body aircraft).

 Finally, I used the pub/sub and streams capabilities of Redis to broadcast information about interesting flights to a couple of front ends.
 The first one that I made was written in Node.js and runs on a Raspberry Pi.
 It controls a flip dot sign that used to be in a bus.
 My other front end demo used an e-ink screen controlled by a Raspberry Pi Pico W... the [Badger 2040W from Pimoroni](https://shop.pimoroni.com/products/badger-2040-w).

-Here's the flip dot dign working:
+Here's the flip dot sign working:

 <figure class="figure">
   <img src="{{ site.baseurl }}/assets/images/plane_tracking_flipdot.gif" alt="Animated GIF of a flip dot bus sign showing flight information">